developerdhairya/HLD-Basic-Concepts/System-Design-Fundamentals.md

 - CAP Theorem states it is impossible for a distributed system to simultaneously gurantee more than two out of the above three.
 - In practical scenario, partition tolerance always must be there leaving one choose between availability and consistency.
 - [Source Article](https://medium.com/system-design-blog/cap-theorem-1455ce5fc0a0)

+# `Disaster Recovery`

+- **RPO**:Recovery Point Objective sates the maximum time interval, transactions of which are allowed to be lost during a disaster.
+  - RPO can also be stated as maximum frequency of backup.
+  - RPO can be reduced by increasing the frequency of the backups.
+  - To achieve almost zero RPO, we need to have real-time data replication to a different region.
+/
+- **RTO**: It is defined as the maximum amount of time application is down after a disaster.